-- Preheat oven to 250 degrees F. Line a rimmed baking sheet with parchment paper.
+- Preheat your oven to 250°F. Line a rimmed baking sheet with parchment or foil (for easy cleanup).

-- In a small jar, mix the apple cider vinegar with the hot sauce.
+- In a small jar or bowl, whisk together the apple cider vinegar and hot sauce.
 Set aside.

 - Place the ribs on the prepared baking sheet, bone side down.
 (Use two baking sheets if they don't fit in one).
-Spray the ribs with olive oil and sprinkle with smoked salt, black pepper, smoked paprika, onion powder and garlic powder.
+Spray the tops of the ribs with olive oil and sprinkle them with smoked salt, black pepper, smoked paprika, onion powder, and garlic powder.

-- Mix the apple cider vinegar marinade again, then pour it into three small bowls, dividing it evenly.
-Baste the tops of the ribs with 1/3 of the marinade.
+- Remix the apple cider vinegar marinade, then pour it into three small bowls, dividing it evenly.
+Baste the tops of the ribs with ⅓ of the marinade.

-- Return the ribs to the oven and bake them for three more hours, basting the top with 1/3 of the marinade every hour (make sure you rinse the basting brush after each basting with hot soapy water).
+- Return the ribs to the oven and bake them for three more hours, uncovered, basting the top with ⅓ of the marinade every hour.
+Rinse the basting brush after each basting with hot, soapy water, then dry it.

 - After 4 hours of baking, the ribs should be nicely browned and very tender.
-At this point you can serve them, but to make them even better, reduce the oven to 200 degrees F, and keep them in the oven for one more hour.
-This will ensure extra tender beef with extra crispy, caramelized exterior.
+At this point, you can serve them.
+But to make them even better, reduce the oven to 200°F and keep them in the oven for one more hour.
+This will ensure extra tender ribs with a crispy, caramelized exterior.

-- Remove the ribs from the oven, cut into six portions and serve.
+- Remove the ribs from the oven, cut them into six portions, and serve.